+The ABC Commission is responsible for making sure permittees comply with permit requirements.
+The ABC Commission strives to provide helpful information to assist permitted establishments to operate within North Carolina's laws.
 This guide is designed to help you better understand some of North Carolina's laws and rules regarding running a business that sells alcoholic beverages.
-The ABC Commission strives to provide helpful information to assist permitted establishments operate within North Carolina's laws.
 Please remember the laws and rules are the final authority regarding selling and serving alcoholic beverages in North Carolina.

 If you have additional questions, you may contact the ABC Commission or your local ALE District office for additional information.
-Contact information is located in this guide.
+Contact information is in this guide.